hookart/protocol/docs/Overview.md

 The option instrument is represented in the system as a ERC-721 token that can be transferred.
 The owner of this particular token receives the economic value of the call option at settlement.

+Only one call option can be outstanding at a given time for a specific underlying asset.
+The contract stores a mapping from the vault and assetId to the current optionId.
+If that optionId is 0, it means there is no current outstanding option backed by that asset in the specified vault, so an option may be written.
+No valid option may have optionId 0.

 ### Factories & Beacon Pattern

 One call option instrument is deployed for each asset contract.
 All NFTs minted from the instrument appear to be in a single "collection" by NFT aggregators.